TOPLLab/WARDuino/tools/syrup/crates/dap/README.md

 {"seq":3,"type":"request","command":"configurationDone","arguments":{}}
 ```

+When initialized with `warduinoVmFrame: true`, it also emits the opt-in, non-standard WAP `warduino/vmFrame` event after each successful VM send; its bytes contain the complete VM frame.

 The adapter responds to `initialize`, emits `initialized` after the successful
 `attach`, then responds to `configurationDone` followed by the deferred
 `attach` response.